prev page next page

 (G)Funds donated from private sources may be considered the nonfederal share in claiming FFP when the funds meet the following three conditions:

-(1)Funds mustshall be transferred to the local agency and under its administrative control;
+(1)Funds shall beare transferred to the local agency and under its administrative control;

-(2)Funds mustshall be donated without any restriction which would require their use for particular individuals or at particular facilities or institutions; and
+(2)Funds shall beare donated without any restriction which would require their use for particular individuals or at particular facilities or institutions; and

-(3)Funds mustshall not revert back to the donor's control.
+(3)Funds shallare not to revert back to the donor's control.

-(H)A CFSA or WDAWIOA local area receiving a provider-related donation can utilize FFP as long as the donation is not returned to the individual provider or related entity and:
+(H)A CFSA or WIOA local area receiving a provider-related donation can utilize FFP as long as the donation is not returned to the individual provider or related entity and:

 (1)The amount of the payment received does not correlate to either the amount of the donation or to the difference between the amount of the donation and the amount of FFP received;